-C. Measurement focus, basis of accounting, and financial statement presentation

-The government-wide financial statements use the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of the related cash flows.
+C. Measurement focus, basis of accounting, and financial statement presentation incurred, regardless of the timing of the related cash flows.
 Property taxes are recognized as revenues in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.